source;

 cleaner product," she said.
 "I think it would also cut down on violence -

-both the gang violence that goes with the illegal drug trade
+gang violence that goes with the illegal drug trade

 and the more casual violence from those who go out drinking.
 There